 More than a dozen monuments commemorating important Canadian figures and historical events adorn the grounds, waiting for you to find their best angles.
-And don’t miss the photogenic and free events held on the front lawn of Parliament Hill in the summer: the colourful Changing of the Guard ceremony (daily); and free Yoga on Parliament Hill which attracts hundreds of participants on Wednesdays during the noon hour.
-Note: Access to certain events or areas may vary as renovations are taking place.
+And don’t miss the photogenic and free events held on the front lawn of Parliament Hill throughout the year.

 Note: Ongoing rehabilitation work on Parliament Hill may affect programming as well as access to certain areas.

 From there, walk or bike south on the canal pathway.
 You’ll encounter pretty arches and ruins of the original Plaza Bridge, followed by the photogenic green arches of the Laurier Bridge.
 Continue to the Corktown Bridge at Somerset Street for a broader view over the waterway and see the love locks collected on the railings.
 Continue to idyllic Dows Lake where people paddle boats, canoes, kayaks and standup paddleboards.
 Or, sit back and relax on a picturesque Rideau Canal Cruise!
-For more great ways to capture this UNESCO World Heritage Site, visit our webpage Different ways to experience the Rideau Canal in Ottawa.
+There are so many different ways to experience the Rideau Canal in Ottawa.